LaithMahdi/brandfluence_backend/README.md

 # Brandfluence - Django GraphQL API

 A professional Django backend with GraphQL API built using Graphene-Django.
-This project provides a clean, organized structure for managing categories with full CRUD operations.
+This project provides user authentication with JWT tokens, role-based access control, and category management.

 ## 📋 Table of Contents